 REACH

-SDSs should be in Icelandic.
+SDSs should be in Icelandic or English.

 Information extracted from chemical safety reports, attached as annexes to SDSs, may be provided in English.